Advent of Code 2015 - Day 14 - Reindeer Olympics

 };

-To produce a more succinct solution I have decided to include a small utility function which iterates through the generator returning the nth value.
-With the building blocks now in place we can now proceed to answer the question to part one 🌟.
+To produce a more succinct solution, I have decided to include a small utility function that iterates through the generator, returning the nth

 const part1 = (input: string): number =>